 How to register your child

 Registration is an open process.
-A child may be registered at any time during the school year, as space is available.
+A child may be registered for the current year, at any time during the school year, as space is available.
 However, please note that the Wooden Ladder Preschool begins registration for the following school year in February.
 Current students, siblings of current students, and church members' children are enrolled during Closed Registration.
 New students are placed in any available spaces in the order which we have received their registration forms and fee (Open Registration).

 To secure a place in a Wooden Ladder class, you must send us a completed Registration Packet and a $40.00 non-refundable registration fee for 1 child, $60.00 for 2 or more children.
 Once the Registration Packet and registration fee are received, your child will be registered and a confirmation letter sent.
 To get a Registration Packet, contact the preschool at 412.761.9195, or download one here.